 A paved path on the right side of the parking lot takes visitors to the river and its historic dams.
 It also provides access to the interconnecting nature trails that run through the woods and down to the water.

 Nature lovers enjoy walking the wooded trails in search of wildlife.
 The area is home to beavers, river otters, wild turkeys, deer, foxes, coyotes, muskrats and a variety of birds, including wood ducks, hawks, woodpeckers, owls and great blue herons.
+Download a map of the trails here.

-It also has a historic element.
+The Cedar Falls Park area also has a historic element.
 Remnants of the mills can still be found along the banks of the river.
 Several wayside displays explain the history of the site and how the dams were used to create power for the mills.

 According to the exhibits, the smaller dam was built in the early 1800s on a side channel to feed a waterwheel that powered a textile mill, gristmill, sawmill and cotton gin.
 In 1910, a much larger dam was constructed across the entire width of the river to run the Fork Shoals Mill.